pmq20/libsquash/README.md

 ### `squash_dirfd(dirp)`

-Returns the integer file descriptor associated with the named directory stream.
+Returns the integer Libsquash file descriptor associated with the named directory stream.
 On failure, `-1` is returned and the global variable `squash_errno` is set to indicate the error.

 ### `squash_telldir(dirp)`